yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 	"./vsync.png| Android has no tolerance for tearing."
   >}}

-Per your writer’s ~~begging~~ request, [toastUnlimited](https://github.com/lat9nq) updated the old VSync toggle in Graphics, Advanced, for a {{< gh-hovercard "10125" "proper drop list" >}} mentioning all available Vulkan options.
+Per your writer’s ~~begging~~ request, [toastUnlimited](https://github.com/lat9nq) updated the old VSync toggle in the Graphics menu to a {{< gh-hovercard "10125" "proper drop list" >}} mentioning all available Vulkan options.

 {{< imgs
 	"./mailbox.png| If it is an option, pick Mailbox."
   >}}

-So, for example, if someone with an AMD or Intel GPU on Windows wants to play `Super Smash Bros.
+If, for example, someone with an AMD or Intel GPU on Windows wants to play `Super Smash Bros.
 Ultimate` with a 120 FPS mod on a 60 Hz display, they now have the option to use Immediate mode, which is what the emulator switches to when the player unlocks the framerate with Ctrl + U.
-The rest can just enjoy Chad Mailbox.
+The rest can just enjoy Mailbox.

 We recommend setting the driver’s control panel to Enhanced/Fast sync for the best results.